hk987654/Linear-Regression/README.md

 ## Linear Regression Model
 <img align='left' src="http://www.sthda.com/english/sthda-upload/images/machine-learning-essentials/linear-regression.png"  >
+Linear regression analysis is used to predict the value of a variable based on the value of another variable.
+The variable you want to predict is called the dependent variable.
+The variable you are using to predict the other variable's value is called the independent variable.

 The aim of linear regression is to model a continuous variable y as a mathematical function of one or more x variable(s), so that we can use this regression model to predict the y when only the x is known.
 This mathematical equation can be generalized as follows:
 ```y=a+bx+ϵ```